meljoy1099/re-analysis-p2/README.md

     * Removing any insignificant features from the model.
     * Find the highest R-Squared and lowest RMSE values, monitor differences between train and test sets.
     * Validate the model by running normality and homoscedasticity assumptions for linear regression models.
-    * Scale final model to determine which features have the most impace on price.
+    * Scale final model to determine which features have the most impact on price.

 ## Results